Effect of low pressure plasma surface modification on filtration performance of chitosan nanofibrous respiratory filter

 Abstract

 Low pressure drop is highly desirable for respiratory filters.
-Surface activation plays an important role in enhancing the filtration performance of respiratory filters.
-In this study, a three-layer composite respiratory filter was developed by using the combination of polypropylene (PP) nonwoven layers and chitosan nanofibres (CSNF) using electrospinning.
-To study the impact of surface activation on filtration performance, the outer surface of all the samples were modified by using low pressure plasma treatment.
-Filtration performance testing was conducted to determine the filtration efficiency (%), pressure drop (Pa), and quality factor (Q) before and after the surface treatment.
-The maximum values of filtration efficiency and quality factor achieved were 99.99% and 0.068 respectively.
+Surface activation plays an important role to enhance the filtration performance of respiratory filters.
+In this study, a three-layer composite respiratory filter was developed using a combination of polypropylene (PP) nonwoven layers and chitosan nanofibres (CSNF) with variable coating time (h) during the electrospinning process.
+To study the impact of surface activation on filtration performance, the outer surface of all the samples were modified using low-pressure plasma treatment.
+Filtration performance testing was conducted to determine the filtration efficiency (%), pressure drop (Pa), and quality factor (Q) results, before and after the surface treatment.
+The maximum values of filtration efficiency and quality factor achieved were 99.99% and 0.068, respectively.
 The lowest value of the pressure drop was 16.12 Pa.
-All the low pressure plasma treated samples showed higher filtration efficiency and quality factor compared to untreated samples due to more effective capturing mechanism.
+All the low-pressure plasma-treated samples showed higher filtration efficiency and quality factor compared to untreated samples due to a more effective capturing mechanism.
 However, pressure drop results indicated no significant difference.
-Furthermore, the decay of plasma treatment impact was analysed by using the drop shape analysis method to measure the water contact angle on the surface of the samples.
-Results showed a gradual decrease in surface modification impact and surface of treated samples changed from hydrophilic to hydrophobic after 60 days.
+Furthermore, the decay of plasma treatment impact was analysed by using drop shape analysis method to measure the water contact angle on the surface of the samples.
+Results showed a gradual decrease in surface modification impact and the surface of the treated samples changed from hydrophilic to hydrophobic with the passage of time.

 Original languageEnglish